appacademy-prep-work/appacademy-prep-work.github.io/_includes/technical-interview.md

 ## Technical Interview Prep Work

-Work through our [step 2 curriculum][step-two-curriculum].
-This material is designed to introduce concepts that may come in handy during your technical interview.
-Included are several practice assessments to give you opportunities to practice your new skills.
+Work through our [Introduction to Programming I & II Courses][intro-to-programming].
+These courses are designed to introduce concepts that may come in handy during your technical interview.
+Included are many practice problems and video walkthroughs to give you opportunities to practice your new skills.
+When accessing the courses, be sure to have the correct course selected by clicking "Course Outline" in the top left corner and switching to "Introduction to Programming" if you do not already have it selected.

 Read our [introduction to pair programming][pair-programming].
 Your interview involves pair programming.
 Come in prepared by already understanding how pairing works.

-Work through our [practice problems][practice-problems].
-Make sure you can solve all problems including the "hard" level in 15 minutes or less, as the hard problems are most similar in difficulty to what you will experience in the interview.
-The list of practice problems covers many of the strategies needed to solve the types of questions that you will experience in your interview, so make sure you are able to solve them and explain your solution.
-During your interview you will need to not only produce a solution, but you will be required to explain your approach in detail as well.
+As you work through the [Introduction to Programming courses][intro-to-programming] courses.
+Make sure you can solve all problems in 15 minutes or less, any problems or concepts from the course is fair game for an interview.
+The practice problems cover many of the strategies needed to solve the types of questions that you will experience in your interview, so make sure you are able to solve them and explain your solution.
+During your interview you will need to not only produce a solution, but you will also be required to explain your approach in detail as well.
+So be sure to watch our video walkthroughs and listen to how we verbalize code clearly.

-Solve and review others' solutions from [this list of problems][curated-problems].
-We have chosen these problems carefully as they are similar in difficulty and concepts exercised to our harder interview questions.

 ## Pointers